 In any causal analysis, an assumption is made that all relevant variables are measured.
 In this chapter, we assume that all relevant differences among cases and controls are measured as covariates.
 This is an important assumption that is not testable in the data.
 We can never be sure that all relevant variables have been measured and are available.
 One way is to include all known causes.
 This means that the improvement team should examine the published literature and talk to experts to make sure that all known causes are included.

 Like all scientific inquiries, every analysis is suspect.
 No analysis is complete, and some future investigator could do a better job of including all relevant variables.
 Similarly, causal analyses are suspect until additional variables that could change the findings are specified.
 This lack of completeness does not mean that we should avoid causal analysis.
 Improvement, like science, is a cumulative and iterative effort, and over time, the analyst will get better at including all relevant variables.
-Each investigator adds a new set of variables and continues to build on work of others.
+Each investigator adds a new set of variables and continues to build on the work of others.
 After each investigation, a more complete set of causes is investigated.

 [H1] Attributable Risk